What is brodalumab?

 Brodalumab is used to treat moderate to severe plaque psoriasis in adults.

-Brodalumab is usually given after other psoriasis medicines have been tried without success.
+Brodalumab is usually given after other treatments have failed.

-Brodalumab is available only from a certified pharmacy under a special program called Siliq REMS.
-You must be registered in the program and understand the risks and benefits of taking this medicine.
+Brodalumab is available only under a special program.
+You must be registered in the program and understand the risks and benefits of brodalumab.

 Brodalumab may also be used for purposes not listed in this medication guide.

-Some people have thoughts about suicide while taking this medicine.
+Some people have thoughts about suicide while taking brodalumab.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor, such as mood changes, anxiety, or depression.

-You should not use brodalumab if you are allergic to it, or if you have:
+You should not use brodalumab if you have Crohn's disease.

 an active or chronic infection;